Southampton-RSG/2021-11-1-socobio-crs/novice/shell/02-create.md

 molecules/  solar.pdf
 ~~~

-However, there's nothing in it yet:
+However, there's nothing in it yet - this will show no output:

 ~~~ {.bash}
 $ ls -F thesis
 ~~~

-Let's change our working directory to `thesis` using `cd`,
+### Creating a new text file

-then use **VSCode** to create a text file called `draft.txt`, and save it in the directory:
+Now we'll create a new file using a text editor in this new directory.

 > ## Which Editor? {.callout}
 >